 If you're experiencing chest pain, the first thing you should do is visit a doctor.
 You need to get proper treatment and confirmation that you are, in fact, suffering from costochondritis and not a more severe heart condition.

 How Do Doctors Diagnose This Condition?

-To confirm that a patient does not have heart problems, the doctor will carry out tests to eliminate different variables.
-A patient could have underlying conditions, such as angina or a blockage in the heart, which are extremely serious.
-If the tests come back negative, they will look at your lifestyle to see if there are any other underlying issues to help determine a diagnosis.
+A patient could have underlying conditions such as angina or a blockage in the heart, which are extremely serious.
+If these tests come back negative for any heart problems, then they will look at the lifestyle that you lead to see if there are any other underlying issues to help them determine a cause behind this condition.

 How to Relieve the Pain

 There is no cure for costochondritis.
 However, there are a few methods you can use to relieve the pain.
 These include: